allennrbc/Software-Tools-Spring-2024/README.md

 Completing with this branch.
 While the visualizations created help us decide routes we may want to pursue, our graphs do need some cleaning up including improved titles and labels and appropriate scaling.

-8. Summmarize your findings in a short video presentation
+7. Summmarize your findings in a short video presentation

 Christine is working with the production team at the school for which she works to help develop our presentation.
-We are hoping to have everything submitted to them by the early in the last week of April.
+We are hoping to have everything submitted to them by the last week of April.

-10. Publish a detailed, well formatted markdown report of your analytical story to your GitHub reposity.
+8. Publish a detailed, well formatted markdown report of your analytical story to your GitHub reposity.

 In progress - this will be the README file on our main branch.